terryinfcco/csdjango/README.md

 # csdjango
 Programs from Corey Schaefer Django Youtube Series.
+Notes are in the class notes repository.